Using the MCA in health services

 A phrase I have heard and seen written is that an action must be undertaken, whatever family members think a patient would want, because the healthcare team “have a duty of care” and, therefore, will carry on treating.
 There is no ‘duty of care’; there is a requirement only to act if the patient gives their consent or if a formal decision has been made, according to the Act, that the action is in the patient’s best interests.
 The law does recognise that acute, unexpected emergencies are an exception.

 Despite the so-called mandatory training about the Act that has been carried out for over a decade, there is still a widespread belief that ‘next of kin’ can decide, or at least can give permission for, an action.
 This belief is reinforced by medical records continuing to ask about and record a named person as ‘next of kin’.
 In law, no such status is recognised.
 No person has any preferred status.
 Family and friends are all equal, and none can consent to any action.

 It is worth emphasising that no family member can restrict who provides information to the clinical team about the person’s past or present wishes, beliefs, feelings, values or other relevant factors appertaining to the patient’s best interests.
 There is no ‘next of kin’.

-Other problems that are still present include:
+Other problems that are still present include the following:

 - a continuing unawareness of the need to assess capacity.
-The lack of any specific place within the notes to record this, and the belief that others, usually other ‘experts’ have to do it both contribute to this;
+The lack of any specific place within the notes to record this and the belief that others, usually other ‘experts’ have to do it both contribute to this;

 - The only requirement is some documentary record, and the lack of any place within the notes to keep this contributes to this failure;

 - a perception, engendered by bureaucracy and checklists, that much time (days/weeks to organise; hours to undertake) is needed.
-This leads to decisions being made without considering best interests;
+This leads to decisions being made without considering the best interests;

 - being daunted by the ‘law’, believing that anything done will be subject to a legal inquisition;